GLOP-PA Q1 2023 Earnings Call Summary | Stock Taper

 • Adjusted Earnings: $0.62 per unit.

-• General and Administrative Expenses: Increased to $5.6 million, mainly due to transaction costs.
+• General and Administrative Expenses: Increased to $5.6 million, largely due to transaction costs.

-• Interest Expense: Increased by $8.6 million due to rising interest rates.
+• Interest Expense: Increased by $8.6 million due to rising interest rates, despite successful deleveraging efforts.

 2. Strategic Updates and Business Highlights

-• Merger Agreement: GasLog Partners announced a merger with GasLog Ltd. at a price of $8.65 per common unit, expected to close in Q3 2023, pending unitholder approval.
+• Merger Agreement: GasLog Partners has entered a merger agreement with GasLog Ltd. at a price of $8.65 per common unit, expected to close in Q3 2023.

-• Fleet Performance: 86% of fleet days secured in fixed-term charters, mitigating exposure to spot market volatility.
+• Fleet Performance: 86% of fleet days are under fixed-term charters, protecting profitability amid a seasonal downturn.

-• Charter Renewals: Shell renewed its charter for the GasLog Geneva, contributing an estimated $122 million of EBITDA.
+• Charter Renewals: Shell has renewed the charter for the GasLog Geneva, adding approximately $122 million of EBITDA.

 3. Forward Guidance and Outlook